abhranja-sudo/Fraud-Detection-Pipeline/README.md

         kafka-topics --create --partitions 1 --replication-factor 1 --topic predictions --bootstrap-server localhost:9092

- * Download the repository files (project) from the download section or clone this project by typing in the bash the following command:
+ * Open the project folder that has been submitted or can be cloned by the link below

        git clone https://github.com/abhranja-sudo/Fraud-Detection-Pipeline.git